-Pollinators are attracted to this perennial that features light sky blue flowers on a low, rounded habit of healthy, deep green foliage.
-This cute, small-sized package is perfect for the front of the border or grown in a quart pot.
+A prolific bloomer, producing loads of violet-blue flowers on a petite habit of healthy, deep green foliage.
+Perfect for the front of the border or grown in a quart pot.
+Attracts bees and other pollinators in droves!

 General Information